Traveler's DiarrheaSkip to the navigation

 - Give your child a solution of WHO rehydration salts in addition to his or her regular food as long as diarrhea continues.
 If your baby has trouble keeping the liquids down, try giving frequent sips by spoon.

 - Continue breastfeeding normally.
-Bottle-fed babies should drink lactose-free or reduced-lactose formulas.
+Bottle-fed babies should continue their usual formula.